sph-mn/hanyu/readme.md

-# chinese language learning material
+# chinese language data and dictionary

 # dictionary
 dictionary that sorts results by word frequency and character count. it is a single file, html/hanyu-dictionary.html, and needs to be served via http for the javascript to run in the browser. also hosted [here](http://sph.mn/other/chinese/hanyu-dictionary.html).